Real Estate Investment in Toronto Mississauga

 What taxes are payable on the property purchase and at what rate?

-How much down payment do I need to pay?
+How much down payment do I need to pay for real estate investing in Mississauga or Toronto?

-As a non resident of Canada, you can be asked to pay more than 35 percent of purchase price as down payment.
+As a non-resident of Canada, you can be asked to pay 35 to 40 percent of the purchase price as down payment.
+We work with many lenders when it comes to newcomers to Canada or Non Resident buyers.
+Please contact us and we will put you in touch with seasoned professionals.
 Every bank has its own set of policies.
-Its always prudent to speak to the lending institution and get pre-approved for mortgage.
+It’s always prudent to speak to the lending institution and get pre-approved for mortgage.
 The balance of purchase price can be borrowed from financial institution against the mortgage of your property.
 The rate to borrow is same as any other Canadian or permanent resident.

 What other costs will I pay?